 Kripalu Guest Stories: Mike E.

-Five years later, I was diagnosed with Stage IV non-Hodgkin’s lymphoma.
-After six months of intensive chemotherapy, I was depleted and weak.
-I decided to return to the place that had held the space for my healing process.
-Having been off work for six months, I decided to pursue this goal by registering for the monthlong Kripalu Yoga Teacher Training.
-An extended stay at Kripalu would offer fresh mountain air, a nutritious diet to rebuild my body, and daily yoga to regain my strength.
-I was granted a scholarship, which I vowed to repay, packed my mat, and off I went.
+After six months of intensive chemotherapy Stage IV non-Hodgkin’s lymphoma, I was depleted and weak.
+Having been off work for six months, I decided an extended stay at Kripalu would offer fresh mountain air, a nutritious diet to rebuild my body, and daily yoga to regain my strength.
+I was granted a scholarship for Kripalu Yoga Teacher Training, which I vowed to repay.
+I packed my mat, and off I went.

 Kripalu Yoga Teacher Training was the highlight of my life.
 The methodology at Kripalu truly makes you a teacher!